 'The work of a woman who has invested her life in her art, and who will, I think be remembered as one of the significant writers of her generation.'
 Saul Bellow

-Blue in Chicago collects together the sharp, bittersweet stories of Bette Howland and restores to our bookshelves an extraordinarily gifted writer, who was recognized as a major talent before all but disappearing from public view for decades, until nearly the end of her life.
+Blue in Chicago collects together the sharp, bittersweet stories of Bette Howland and restores to our bookshelves an extraordinarily gifted writer, who was recognized as a major talent before all but disappearing from public view completely, until nearly the end of her life.

 Bette Howland was an outsider: an intellectual from a working-class neighborhood in Chicago; a divorcée and single mother, to the disapproval of her family; an artist chipped away at by poverty and perfection.
 Each of these sides of her life plays a shaping role in her work.
 Mining her most precarious struggles for her art in each of these stories, she chronicles the fears and hopes of her generation.